nixworks/public/news/2017/10/29/massoud-barzani-the-president-of-the-kurdistan-region-in-iraq-since-2005-announces-that-he-steps-down-after-november-1-the-iraqi-kurdista.md

 ### [2017-10-29](/news/2017/10/29/index.md)

-# Massoud Barzani, the President of the Kurdistan Region in Iraq since 2005, announces that he steps down after November 1.
+# Massoud Barzani, the president of the Kurdistan Region in Iraq since 2005, announces that he steps down after November 1.
 The Iraqi Kurdistan Parliament now has to redistribute the authorities of the presidency.

 Massud Barzani, the president of the autonomous Kurdish region in Iraq, told a closed-door session of parliament Sunday he was stepping down amid the fallout from a controversial independence referendum.